Canada is a huge country and the easiest and most flexible way to explore it is by car.

 It depends on the province.
 For example, we couldn’t buy insurance in New Brunswick without having a New Brunswick license.
 In British Columbia, foreign licenses are accepted but insurance is automatically more expensive

-You still need an address to initially register and insure the vehicle at.
-Having experienced this issue myself, I can tell you that it is one of the more frustrating aspects to travelling in a van long term.
+You still need an address to initially register and insure the vehicle.
+Having experienced this issue myself, I can tell you that it is one of the more frustrating aspects of travelling in a van long term.

-For insurance purposes, not usually.
-For the drivers license, possibly.
-It depends on the province.
+For insurance and registration, not usually.
+For the license, it depends on the province.
 For example, BC does not ask for proof but New Brunswick requires it.

 Most Canadian insurance policies will include driving in the USA too.
 But you should always check first.